As dog owners, we’re used to dealing with our fluffy buddy’s various daily quirks.

 It attempts to pass down a simple message to other dogs and cats.
 “He belongs to me!”

 Thanks to the scent, other cats and dogs will think twice before approaching you!

 How can the same gesture express two polar opposite meanings?

-Even the tiniest details give a lot of insight when it comes to understanding dogs.
+Even the tiniest details give a lot of insight into understanding dogs.
 You’ll have to adapt and learn to interpret their expressions over time.

 A particular aspect of the dynamics in a pack of canines is to admit submission.
 The dogs in the club usually nuzzle against the alpha of the group.
 This is considered a token of respect and submission.

 When you see your dog concealing his head on you, he’s expressing submission.
 He respects and trusts you!

 Often, your puppy will constantly prod you to scratch his head.
 He’ll rub his face on you until you give him what he wants.